Brake pads are made up of friction-generating material mounted on a metal plate.

 Most workshops will be able to change your brake pads.
 A list of workshops that can help you do so can be found here.

-Book now with Steer to get exclusive discounts off your first servicing and a 5% cashback on top of that.
+Book now with Steer to get exclusive discounts off your first servicing.

 1 There are also American cars and other types of cars.